DelacorteClock/PyOne/Lesson 5/README.md

 # Recipe Class Of Project Five

-## Recipe Class Description
+## Description Of Recipe Class

-The class features the ability to store name, ingredients, cooking time and (auto generated/updated) difficulty.
+The 'Recipe' class features the ability to store name, ingredients, cooking time and (auto generated/updated) difficulty.

 ## Init Of Recipe